How weather has shaped human history

 Donora was home to U.S. Steel's Donora Zinc Works and American Steel & Wire plant, which together released high emissions of sulfur dioxide, fluorine, nitrogen dioxide, hydrogen fluoride, and other toxic gases into the air.
 On Oct.
 27, 1948, that air got trapped by an inversion of warmer air containing the airborne toxins in cold air across the valley town.
 The fog quickly became a yellow smog that stayed heavy in the air for five days until heavy rains came and broke the spell.

 All told, 20 Donorans died by November—and another 50 died from respiratory illnesses a month later.
 The deaths directly resulted in new pushes for clean air laws in Pennsylvania and throughout the United States.

 1963: Sunny skies clear the way for JFK's assassination

 A bad storm in 1960 is believed to have kept Republicans out of voting booths on election day and helped usher John F. Kennedy into the White House.
 Three years later, an opposite weather event may have once again sealed Kennedy's fate.

 The young president notoriously hated traveling in vehicles with “bubble tops,” preferring closer interactions with his constituents.
 Light rain fell on the morning of Nov.
 22, 1963, when Kennedy was scheduled to be in a motorcade through Dallas, so the plexiglass bubble top had been placed on the convertible.

 When the sun came out, the plexiglass was removed.
-To this day, there is speculation about what conspiracy may have gotten Kennedy killed and who is ultimately responsible.
+To this day, there is speculation about who is ultimately responsible for Kennedy's assassination.
 However, it is all but certain that no bullet would have reached the president if the bubble top had remained on the convertible.

 1977: Tenerife Air Disaster